Sun, Moon and Morning Star: Variants

 Scholar and writer Teófilo Braga points that a Greek literary version ("Τ' αθάνατο νερό"; English: "The immortal water") has been written by Greek expatriate Georgios Eulampios (K. Ewlampios), in his book Ὁ Ἀμάραντος (German: Amarant, oder die Rosen des wiedergebornen Hellas; English: "Amaranth, or the roses of a reborn Greece") (1843).

 Some versions have been analysed by Arthur Bernard Cook in his Zeus, a Study in Ancient Religion (five variants), and by W. A. Clouston in his Variants and analogues of the tales in Vol. III of Sir R. F. Burton's Supplemental Arabian Nights (1887) (two variants), as an appendix to Sir Richard Burton's translation of The One Thousand and One Nights.

-Two Greek variants alternate between twin children (boy and girl)The tale was obtained in Delmesó, in Cappadocia, as per the summary. and triplets (two boys and one girl).This tale is a variant of number 69 in von Hanh's Griechische und Albanische Märchen.
-In von Hahn's book, the bird's name is Dikjeretto.The tale of the Bird Tzitzinaina can be found in Η τζιτζίναινα, tale nr.
-4 of Νεοελληνικά αναλεκτα.
-Vol. I. Athens: Philologikos Syllogos Parnassos.
-1870. pp. 17–25.
+Two Greek variants alternate between twin children (boy and girl) and triplets (two boys and one girl).
 Nonetheless, the tale's formula is followed to the letter: the wish for the wonder-children, the jealous relatives, the substitution for animals, exposing the children, the quest for the magical items and liberation of the mother.

-In keeping with the variations in the tale type, a tale from Athens shows an abridged form of the story: it keeps the promises of the three sisters, the birth of the children with special traits (golden hair, golden ankle and a star on forehead), and the grandmother's pettiness, but it skips the quest for the items altogether and jumps directly from a casual encounter with the king during a hunt to the unveiling of truth during the king's banquet."'Η καλή Μοίρα".
-In: Deltion tēs Historikēs kai Ethnologikēs Hetaireias tēs Hellados.
-1882. pp. 687–693.
+In keeping with the variations in the tale type, a tale from Athens shows an abridged form of the story: it keeps the promises of the three sisters, the birth of the children with special traits (golden hair, golden ankle and a star on forehead), and the grandmother's pettiness, but it skips the quest for the items altogether and jumps directly from a casual encounter with the king during a hunt to the unveiling of truth during the king's banquet.

 A similar tale, The Three Heavenly Children, attests the consecutive births of three brothers (sun, moon and firmament), whom the narrative describes as "sun-child", "moon-child" (which illuminate the whole house as they are born) and "starry firmament".
 At the end of the tale, the king overhears his own sons narrating each other the story in their foster father's hut.